gitter-badger/bioflows/docs/source/pages/authoring.rst

 - if your image exists in other compliant image repositories like for instance google cloud platform (GCP) or if you have a private repository, you will have to mention this in either the specific tool definition or only once at the level of a pipeline.

-for instance, if we want to specify, the container image repository settings in this particular tool, we are going to do the following
+for instance, if we want to specify, the container image repository settings in this particular tool, we are going to add the following

 .. code-block:: yaml